ricwein/shurl/README.md

 ## Remove an URL

 Removing an URL from the list, is as easy as adding one.
 Execute `./bin/shurl url:remove` from your command line should do the job.

+## List available URLs

+A list of all currently available URls can be accessed through: `./bin/shurl url:show`